Tudat/tudat/developerGuide/extendingJSON/valueConversions.rst

 .. code-block:: cpp

     MyClass myObject = ...
-    json j = myObject;            // compile error
+    nlohmann::json j = myObject;            // compile error

 because the JSON representation of :class:`MyClass` objects is not known.

-At first, one could think that the :class:`json` class has constructors taking as an argument a basic type such as :class:`double`, :class:`int`, :class:`bool`, :class:`std::string`, :class:`std::vector` or :class:`std::map`.
+At first, one could think that the :class:`nlohmann::json` class has constructors taking as an argument a basic type such as :class:`double`, :class:`int`, :class:`bool`, :class:`std::string`, :class:`std::vector` or :class:`std::map`.
 However, this is not true.
 When writing:

 .. code-block:: cpp

     std::string myString = "hi";
-    json j = myString;
+    nlohmann::json j = myString;

 the following is happening behind the scenes:

 .. code-block:: cpp

     ...
-    json j;
+    nlohmann::json j;
     std::to_json( j, "hi" );

 Indeed, :literal:`to_json` functions are defined for many frequently used types in the file :literal:`"json/src/json.hpp"`.
 These functions are always defined in the namespace of the type that is on the right-hand side of the assignment.
 We can create :literal:`to_json` functions for our custom classes: